HackYourFuture/Node.js/README.md

 - `Content-Type`: `application/json`

+In Postman, make sure to add this header, and set the Body type to "Raw".

 ## UUIDs

 For IDs, this application uses "UUIDs" (Universally Unique IDs).
 They can be generated using the `uuid` package, and are guaranteed never to be the same.